About Lee Flying Association

 Postal Address: LFA, Hangar B, Hangars East, Daedalus Airfield, Chark Lane, Lee-on-the-Solent, PO13 9YA

-Lee Flying Association is dedicated to current and future aviation use of the airfield at Lee-On-Solent.
+Lee Flying Association supports aviation use of the airfield at Lee-On-Solent.

-Membership is open to all who support the Association's aspiration that SEEDA and Department for Transport' owned Lee-On-Solent airfield be operated as a general aviation airfield - open for public aviation and community uses, including gliding - alongside priority flights by CHC Helicopters who operate the Search and Rescue helicopters on behalf of the Maritime and Coastguard Agency.
+Membership is open to all who support the Association's wish that Lee-On-Solent airfield be operated as a general aviation airfield - open for public aviation and community uses.

 LFA was formed in 2007 to oppose the May 2007 ban of all powered light aircraft flying during gliding operations, and later the closure of the airfield to llight GA aircraft altogether.
 On 18 October 2007 Hampshire Police announced the airfield would be closed to all users other than Hampshire Police Air Support Unit (HPASU), the Maritime and Coastguard Agency (MCA) and Portsmouth Naval Gliding Club (PNGC) from 16 November 2007.

-LFA continues to lobby and support the landowners and local authorities in turning Daedalus into an economically viable and self-sustaining community airfield, which can provide a local amenity and employment for local people as well a strategic general aviation access point for South Hampshire.
+LFA continues to lobby and support the landowners and local authorities in turning Daedalus into an economically viable and self-sustaining community airfield, providing a local amenity and employment for local people as a strategic general aviation access point for South Hampshire.

-In this endeavor we are grateful for the sustained support of the local residents and thier elected representative who have overwhelmingly and consistently shown that:-
+We are grateful for the sustained support of the local residents and thier elected representative who have overwhelmingly and consistently shown that they want:-

-They want to maintain the buffer of open space that separates Lee on Solent and Stubbington
+To retain the buffer of open space between Lee on Solent and Stubbington

-They would like the site to help address the undersupply of jobs on the Gosport peninsula, leading to large traffic flows as people leave to go to work in the morning and return at the end of the working day.
+The site to address the undersupply of jobs on the Gosport peninsula, leading to large traffic flows as people leave to go to work in the morning and return at the end of the working day.